aws-samples/gitlab-for-eks/content/030_gitlab_cd_via_agent/032_gitlab_autodevops_via_agent.md

 >
 > **Scenarios:** Instructor-Led, Self-Paced

+{{< admonition type=gitlab title="Runner Based CD Push Through GitLab Agent" open=true >}}
+When a cluster is connected via the GitLab Agent, kubectl and helm commands can be run in CI jobs.
+The only special thing to be specified is to use the special GitLab Agent path reference as the Kubernetes Context (stored in KUBE_CONTEXT in labs and for GitLab Auto Deploy).
+{{< /admonition >}}

 {{< admonition type=abstract title="Target Outcomes" open=true >}}
 This one Auto DevOps scenario proves out multiple outcomes: